birgilv/mobile-applications/README.md

 This is a repository for the assignments given in the class IDATA2503 - Mobile Applications.

 ## Assignments
-1. Assingment 1- Quiz app
+1. Assingment 1 - Quiz app
+2. Assignment 2 - Meals app

 ## Couse description